 Complete List Of RF Mount Cinema Lenses

-After I bought a RED Komodo, which comes with a Canon RF mount, I’ve been on the search for lenses – both cine and photography – that will work natively on that camera.
+After I bought a RED Komodo, which comes with a Canon RF mount, I’ve been searching for lenses – both cine and photography – that will work natively on that camera.

 So I’ve created this table with native RF mount cine lenses – great for Canon C70, RED Komodo, and similar cameras.
 I hope others will find it useful as well.